-43. (1) If a person is prosecuted for an offence under any provision of this Ordinance relating to the maximum speed at which motor vehicles may be driven, the checking of speed and other safety measures to be taken, dangerous driving or to careless driving, such person may not be convicted unless either-

-- (a) such person was warned at the time the offence was committed that the question of prosecuting him or her for an offence under one or other of those provisions would be taken into consideration; or - (b) within 14 days of the commission of the offence- - (i) a summons for the offence was served on him or her; or - (ii) a notice of the intended prosecution specifying the nature of the alleged offence and the time and place where it is alleged to have been committed was served on him or her or on the person who was registered as the owner of the vehicle at the time that the offence was committed.

-(2) The requirement under subsection (1) does not apply if, at the time of the offence, or immediately afterwards, an accident occurred by reason of the offence.

-(3) Failure to comply with the requirement of subsection (1) is not a bar to the conviction of an accused person where the court is satisfied-

-- (a) that neither the name and address of the accused nor the name and address of the registered owner, if any, could with reasonable diligence have been ascertained in time for a summons or a notice to be served or sent in compliance with the requirement; or - (b) that the accused by his or her own conduct caused or contributed to the failure. - (4) If a person is prosecuted- - (a) for an offence to which subsection (1) does not apply; or - (b) for an offence to which that subsection does apply, but as respects which the requirement of that subsection has been satisfied, that subsection does not affect any power of a court on the charge for that offence, if that person is found not guilty of that offence, to find him or her guilty of an offence under section 30 or 32.
+- 43. (1) A person who is prosecuted for an offence under this Ordinance relating to the maximum speed at which motor vehicles may be driven, the checking of speed and other safety measures to be taken, dangerous driving, or careless driving, must not be convicted unless either- - (a) the person was warned at the time the offence was committed that the question of prosecuting him or her for an offence under one or other of those provisions would be taken into consideration; or - (b) within 14 days of the commission of the offence- - (i) a summons for the offence was served on him or her; or - (ii) a notice of the intended prosecution specifying the nature of the alleged offence and the time and place where it is alleged to have been committed was served on him or her or on the person who was registered as the owner of the vehicle at the time that the offence was committed. - (2) The requirement under subsection (1) does not apply if, at the time of the offence, or immediately afterwards, an accident occurred by reason of the offence. - (3) Failure to comply with the requirement of subsection (1) is not a bar to the conviction of an accused person if the court is satisfied that- - (a) neither the name and address of the accused nor the name and address of the registered owner, if any, could with reasonable diligence have been ascertained in time for a summons or a notice to be served or sent in compliance with the requirement; or - (b) the accused by his or her own conduct caused or contributed to the failure. - (4) If a person is prosecuted for an offence- - (a) to which subsection (1) does not apply; or - (b) to which that subsection does apply, but as respects which the requirement of that subsection has been satisfied, that subsection does not affect any power of a court on the charge for that offence, if that person is found not guilty of that offence, to find him or her guilty of an offence under section 31 or 32.